tonyfosterdev/meteorite-nlq/docs/TECHNICAL_DESIGN.md

     - Supports porting of data to desired output formats of user (See [Key Feature 2 in product spec](PRODUCT_SPEC.md#key-features))

 ### 2. Semantic Parsing with an LLM
-  - Lives in the backend, referred to as the `Semantic Parsing Layer` in code
+  - Lives in the backend, referred to as the `Semantic Parsing Service` in code
   - Handles parsing user queries into executable SQL
   - Leverage OpenAI GPT-4o LLM with few-shot prompting method to translate English to SQL (See [Key Feature 3 in product spec](PRODUCT_SPEC.md#key-features))